-MARINE CORPS AIR STATION IWAKUNI, Japan -- Six teams, comprised of four Japanese high school teams and two American teams, played in the double-elimination tournament.
+Six teams, comprised of four Japanese high school teams and two American teams, played in the double-elimination tournament.

 “We love having the Japanese teams come here and play against our youth teams,” said Camille Peet, IronWorks Gym youth sports coordinator.
 “It challenges the children to play at their very best.”

 In one of the first games played, Ajina-Dai Junior High School sent the Rockets to the loser’s bracket with a final score of 34-12.